 The term was first formally defined by psychologists Peter Salovey and John Mayer in 1990 in their seminal paper "Emotional Intelligence."
 They described it as "the ability to monitor one's own and others' feelings and emotions, to discriminate among them, and to use this information to guide one's thinking and actions."
+This 1990 paper became the foundation for what we call the psychology definition of emotional intelligence today.

 Today, emotional intelligence is recognized as a distinct form of intelligence that operates alongside cognitive ability.
 Research published in the Annual Review of Psychology (2008) confirmed that EQ is a valid and reliable construct that predicts important life outcomes including job performance, leadership effectiveness, mental health, and relationship satisfaction — even after controlling for IQ and personality traits.